 Water Chemistry: Beyond The H2O

+This workshop taught by Maxwell Colonna-Dashwood will go into the topic of water for coffee.
 The mineral makeup of water can vary significantly from region to region.
 Not only does this affect the flavor of your coffee, but it can also have a significant impact on the life of your cafe's brewing equipment.
 In this workshop, participants will learn how to analyze the contents of water.
 Activities will include defining and measuring total dissolved solids, alkalinity, chlorine content and more.
-Bring samples of your cafe's water to get real time data for use in your program.

 Dissecting The Espresso Machine